Scale Change

 Overview

-This section explains the limitations and how to change the scale during execution.
+This section explains how to change the scale.

 Limitations

-That is, the overall scaling of the XYZ axes evenly by 2x, 3x, or 0.5x.
+That is, global scaling of the X, Y and Z axes by a uniform factor of 2x, 3x, 0.5x, etc.

 Base scale